rapomon/srtm-elevation/README.md

 ```

 Use a cache directory of HGT files for querying.
 Missing data will be downloaded
-using the elevation data from [NASA's server](http://dds.cr.usgs.gov/srtm/),
+using the elevation data from [EarthData NASA's server](https://urs.earthdata.nasa.gov),
 by default.

 ```js